Uremia: Oral manifestations

 Oral symptoms of uremia can be found in up to 90% of renal patients.
 The patients may present with ammonia-like taste and smell in mouth, stomatitis, gingivitis, decreased salivary flow, xerostomia and parotitis.

 One of the early symptoms of renal failure is uremic fetor.
-It is an ammonia odour in the mouth caused by the high concentration of urea in the saliva which subsequently breaks down to ammonia.
-As the blood urea nitrogen (BUN) level increases, patient might develop uremic stomatitis.
-Uremic stomatitis appears as a pseudo membrane or the frank ulcerations with redness and a pultaceous coat in the mouth.
-These lesions could be related to high BUN level >150 mg/dl and disappear spontaneously when the BUN level is reduced with medical treatment.
+It is an ammonia odour in the mouth caused by the high concentration of urea in the saliva, which subsequently breaks down to ammonia.
+As the blood urea nitrogen (BUN) level increases, patients might develop uremic stomatitis.
+Uremic stomatitis appears as a pseudo membrane or frank ulcerations with redness and a pultaceous coat in the mouth.
+These lesions could be related to high BUN level (>150mg/dL), and disappear spontaneously when the BUN level is reduced with medical treatment.
 It is believed to be caused by loss of tissue resistance and failure to withstand traumatic influences.
-Besides that, the patient may develop a rare manifestation which is uremic frost.
-It is a white plaque found on the skin or in the mouth, it is caused by residual urea crystals left on the epithelial surface after perspiration and saliva evaporation or as a result of reduced salivary flow.
-Xerostomia is a common oral finding, it results from a combination of direct involvement of salivary glands, chemical inflammation, dehydration and mouth breathing.
-It may be due to restricted fluid intake, adverse effect of drug therapy or low salivary rate.
-Salivary swelling can be seen sometimes.
+Besides that, the patient may develop a rare manifestation called uremic frost.
+It is a white plaque found on the skin or in the mouth which is caused by residual urea crystals left on the epithelial surface after perspiration and saliva evaporation, or as a result of reduced salivary flow.
+Xerostomia is a common oral finding.
+It results from a combination of direct involvement of salivary glands, chemical inflammation, dehydration and mouth breathing.
+It may be due to restricted fluid intake, an adverse effect of drug therapy, or low salivary rate.
+Salivary swelling can also be seen in some cases.